-- Schooner Bar (150-seat piano bar); 130-seat lobby bar; Ben & Jerry’s ice cream bar; R Bar; Pig & Whistle English Pub (40-seat); Duck & Dog English pub (75-seat); Pool Bar; Sky Bar
+- Schooner Bar (150-seat piano bar); 130-seat lobby bar; Ben and Jerry’s ice cream bar; R Bar; Pig and Whistle English Pub (40-seat); Duck and Dog English pub (75-seat); Pool Bar; Sky Bar

 - Casino Royale (500-seat)

-- Royal Caribbean Online center (Internet computers room; 24-hour)
+- Royal Caribbean Online centre (Internet computers room; 24-hour)

 - Solarium lounge (includes Park Cafe, pool bar and adults only pool area)

 - Outdoor movie screen

 - Video Games Arcade; Optix Teen Disco club; Living Room teen lounge area; Royal Babies and Tots Nursery